yeti-switch/doc/src/en/web-interface/cdr/rtp-statistics.rst

 Yeti calculates statistics for RTP streams processed by system.
 Such statistics usually based on two sources - internal RTP counters and remote statistics received by RTCP protocol.
 In case of lack of RTCP support on remote gateway, RTCP related measurement will be unavailable(empty).
 Other possible case - wrong RTCP implementation on remote side will cause invalid data in RTCP related counters.
 Attributes marked as **Local data** is not depend on remote RTCP implementation.

+.. seealso:: There is built-in tool to provide RTP statistics retention, see :ref:`Data retention <data_retention>` documentation.

 **RTP Statistics**'s attributes:
 ````````````````````````````````